Art-Sells/Arells/Build-Notes.md

 - - - Market Status: Bull (🐂) {for any prifits} or Sloth (🦥) {for no profits}…
 - - - - Bull: Show modal explanation
 - - - - Sloth: Show modal explanation
-- Connect Ethereum to begin (choose (with Metamask/Base)) <- use function from VavityTester.tsx (if Metamask or other wallet not connected, automatically try to connect wallet)
+- Connect Ethereum to begin <-words (with (Metamask)/(Base)) <- use function from VavityTester.tsx (if Metamask or other wallet not connected, automatically try to connect wallet)
 - - Modal: Connecting Wallet (until wallet address have been fetched, otherwise connection cancelled)/connected (ok)
 - - Modal: Connection Canceled
 - - Modal: Wallet Connection Successful, Connecting Ethereum .5% one-time fee, etc, etc, agree (metamask/base)?